REGISTER ONLINE BY DECEMBER 31, 2025!

 To be eligible, students must:

-• Have designed a fully realized and produced design for a production at their home institution in the previous calendar year.
+- Have built/produced/composed all, or part, of a particular element of a fully realized production at their home institution in the previous calendar year (January 2025-December 2025).

-• Attend the Regional Festival to display their design project and participate in response sessions.
+- Register for and attend the Regional Festival Conference to display their design project and participate in response sessions.

 I’m going to go for it – How do I register?